justinramel/justinramel.github.com/source/_posts/2013-01-15-active-directory-security.markdown

 can even take this as far as a project-based matrix.

 * Enter your Active Directory username in the "User/group to add" text box.

+**NOTE:** Usernames are case sensitive!
+Kindly pointed out by bartensud, read his comments below for more details.

 * Click the “Add” button.
 * Tick the Administer check box in the Overall area of the matrix.
 * Finally click the "Save" button.